SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 If available, a map for the current track can be opened with the "Map..." button.
 You can click on a location of the track map and the corresponding data points will be highlighted in the telemetry graph.
 It is also possible to click on a data point in the graph and the corresponding location will be selected in the track map.

+Important: This functionality may not be available when using *WebView2* as the HTML viewer.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Telemetry%20Browser%20Track%20Map.jpg)

 Also, you can edit the track sections by clicking on the "Edit" button in the right corner of the window.
 This enables you to edit the sections as described above for the [sections editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#track--automation).

-Important: This functionality may not be available when using *WebView2* as the HTML viewer.
+Good to know: Beside the dark gray dot which marks the start/finish line, a second gray dot may be present, which marks the currently selected track position.
+This is very helpful when creating sections based on driver inputs from the telemetry data.

 The Telemetry Viewer is available in the following applications to collect lap telemetry data, where additional documentation is available: